RenYurui/Global-Flow-Local-Attention/README.md

 **Note**:

 * We calculate the LPIPS scores using the code provided by the official repository [PerceptualSimilarity](https://github.com/richzhang/PerceptualSimilarity).
-Please clone their repository and put the folder **PerceptualSimilarity** to the floder [script](./script).
+Please clone their repository and put the folder **PerceptualSimilarity** to the folder [script](./script).
 * For FID, the real data distributions are calculated over the whole training set.